 These two types of rheological measurements can provide significantly different information about the material.
 For instance, many polymeric liquids have much higher viscosities in extension than in shear.

-Despite the recognized importance of extensional measurements, there are relatively few extensional studies described in the literature primarily because it is difficult to generate homogeneous extensional flows, especially with low viscosity liquids.
-This problem can be easily resolved with ultrasound.
-Actually ultrasound propagating through the media is a wave of oscillating stress that deforms media.
-Therefore Acoustic measurement is Rheological in its nature.
-This type of “extensional rheology” is called “longitudinal rheology”.
+There are relatively few studies of extensional rheology.
+Generation of homogeneous extensional flows presents a problem, especially with low viscosity liquids.
+Ultrasound offers easy resolution of this problem.
+Actually, ultrasound propagating through the media is a wave of oscillating stress that deforms media.
+Therefore, Acoustic measurement is Rheological in its nature.
+This type of “extensional rheology” is “longitudinal rheology”.

 Longitudinal rheology yields information on processes with much shorter relaxation times than shear rheology due to much higher frequencies, usually from MHz range.
-Attenuation of ultrasound can be converted to “longitudinal viscosity”, whereas sound speed is linked to “elastic bulk modulus” and “compressibility”.
+Attenuation of ultrasound serves as a raw data for calculating “longitudinal viscosity”.
+Whereas sound speed provides information for “elastic bulk modulus” and “compressibility”.
 In the case of Newtonian liquids ultrasound attenuation can be used for calculating “bulk viscosity”.
 This obscure viscosity coefficient characterizes rotational and oscillating degrees of freedom for molecular motion.

 There is a general overview of relationship between shear and extensional rheology in the book: Dukhin, A.S. and Goetz, J.P.
 “Characterization of Liquids, Nano- and Microparticulates, and Porous Bodies using Ultrasound”, Edition 3, Elsevier, 571 pages, 765 references, (2017).